MarkCummins-SETU/Scripting-for-Cybersecurity/Lab4/4.2/lab4-2.md

     print("No reply (could be closed/filtered or service not responding)")
 ```

-**Notes:** this is unreliable; instructors should provide a UDP echo or DNS server if testing UDP.
+**Notes:** UDP is unreliable; you'll often get no replies, so filter or not responding is most likley.

 ### Optional 5.2 — Passive hints (TTL and SYN window) — discussion only